 Wikipedia Undiscovered Scotland Internet Guide to Scotland Arran.net

 Visit Arran - official Tourist Board website Visit Arran.net - not currently up-to-date. bottom of the page reads "Visit Arran 2012 Our new website will be coming here shortly".
 Though it still has some useful information.
 Taste of Arran Arran Events

-Only general info for Arran is on this page - more specific details on accommodation etc are on the individual pages for various places in Arran - see links at bottom of page.
+Only general info for Arran is on this page - more specific details on accommodation etc are/will be on the individual pages for various places in Arran - see links at bottom of page.

 Arran & Whisky

 Arran has its own distillery located near Lochranza - and the distillery has plans for another to be built at Lagg in the south of the island (see also the New Distilleries page).
 Most bars around the island stock a selection of Arran Malts and a few other whiskies.
 The best collection of whiskies to be found on the island is at the Lochranza Hotel, which has some 450 malt whiskies including a wide selection of Diageo Flora & Fauna and Rare Malts.

 Arran also has a brewery, whose owners have been looking to acquire a distillery as well (not on Arran), with an initial unsuccessful attempt to revive Rosebank, and are currently bidding to buy Bladnoch.
 They have also acquired a site, near Irvine, where they intend to build Scotland's first Sake brewery - however, after repeated theft and vandalism at the site, this project was also abandoned.

 Arran is often described as Scotland in miniature, combining the highlands of the Goatfell range in the North with the more gentle hills in the South